Introduction to machinery safety

 As an employer, you should consider how your workers use machinery.
 You should also have adequate maintenance arrangements in place to ensure it remains safe to use.

-Moving machinery can cause injuries in many ways.
+Moving machinery can cause injuries when:

-• Sharp edges can cause cuts and severing injuries.
-Sharp-pointed parts can cause stabbing or puncture the skin.
-Rough surface parts can cause friction or abrasion
+• sharp edges can cause cuts and severing injuries, sharp-pointed parts can cause stabbing or puncture the skin.

-• Parts of the machine, materials and emissions (such as steam or water) can be hot or cold enough to cause burns or scalds.
-Electricity can cause electrical shock and burns.
+• parts, materials and emissions (such as steam or water) can be hot or cold enough to cause burns or scalds

 • machinery becomes unreliable and develops faults